Everest Base Camp Helicopter Trek

 • Lunch and dinner in Kathmandu except welcome dinner

-• Extra nights in mountains and Kathmandu due to the unexpected weather delays and health issues
+• Extra nights in the mountains and Kathmandu due to the unexpected weather delays and health issues

 • Tips for guide, porter, tour guide and driver